Chanokh/SqlInsight/ReadMe.md

 sqlinsight.py version 1.0.0
 usage: sqlinsight.py [-h] [-e ENCODING] location

-It parses and extract insightful metadata about SQL source files allowing them to be retrieved from a new metadata database through SQL queries.
+It parses and extract insightful metadata about SQL source files allowing them to be retrieved by from a new metadata database through SQL queries.

 positional arguments: